Train up a child in the way he should go and even when he is old he will not depart from it.”

 A disciplined child is the fruit of a disciplined parent.
 You cannot have a disciplined child without a disciplined parent.”

 There can be no anger or bitterness or disgust when disciplining.
 The parent should be at perfect peace and in control.
 For this reason it is sometimes better to discipline a child when he is not being bad.
 The parent can approach a child who is doing the correct thing and embrace him, giving him positive attention for working diligently.
 Discipline is nothing more than training, and this should not only occur when the child is being bad and the parent feels out of control.

 Q: At what age is it appropriate to begin disciplining children and for what reasons?

 A: The first month you have the baby you should start thinking “schedule” and what is best for the baby.
 As the child grows his training must grow with him.
 A parent would not wait to potty train a child until he is a teenager.
 As well, parents must help the child develop through constant modeling, encouraging, and correcting.

 After the child reaches the age of one, he begins to misbehave in public because he knows that his parents act differently in social situations.
 It is very important to develop a consistent form of discipline that does not change from the home to the public arena.

-Reasons for discipline should not be immediately viewed as the young child doing something wrong if he has not yet been properly taught what he is supposed to do.
+Reasons for discipline should not be immediately viewed as the young child doing something “wrong,” especially if he has not yet been properly taught how he is supposed to do it “right.”
 A child needs attention and the ways in which the parents provide attention is key.
 Positive reinforcement is necessary and parents must take notice when their children are preforming an action in a proper manner.
 Negative reinforcement should always be avoided.